msydneyslaga/rlp/doc/src/commentary/layout-lexing.rst

 3. If the indentation is equal, insert a NEWLINE token to terminate the previous line, and leave it at that!

-Parsing Python with the INDENT, DEDENT, and NEWLINE tokens is identical to parsing a language with braces and semicolons.
-This is a solution pretty in line with Python's philosophy of the "one correct answer" (TODO: this needs a source).
+On the parser's end, the INDENT, DEDENT, and NEWLINE tokens are identical to braces and semicolons.
 In developing our *layout* rules, we will follow in the pattern of translating the whitespace-sensitive source language to an explicitly sectioned language.

 But What About Haskell?
 ***********************

-We saw that Python, the most notable example of an implicitly sectioned language, is pretty simple to lex.
-Why then am I so afraid of Haskell's layouts?
-To be frank, I'm far less scared after asking myself this -- however there are certainly some new complexities that Python needn't concern.
-Haskell has implicit line *continuation*: forms written over multiple lines; indentation styles often seen in Haskell are somewhat esoteric compared to Python's "s/[{};]//".
+Parsing Haskell -- and thus rl' -- is only slightly more complex than Python, but the design is certainly more sensitive.

 .. code-block:: haskell

-   -- line continuation
+   -- line folds
    something = this is a
        single expression

-   -- an extremely common style found in haskell data Python = Users
+   -- an extremely common style found in haskell data Some = Data
-       { are        :: Crying
+       { is    :: Presented
-       , right      :: About
+       , in    :: This
-       , now        :: Sorry
+       , silly :: Style
        }

-   -- another formatting oddity
+   -- another style oddity
    -- note that this is not a single
    -- continued line! `look at`,
-   -- `this`, and `alignment` are all
+   -- `this odd`, and `alignment` are all
-   -- separate expressions!
+   -- discrete items!
    anotherThing = do look at
-                     this
+                     this odd
                      alignment

 But enough fear, lets actually think about implementation.
 Firstly, some